SEO & Digital Marketing / Advertising FAQs

 The deciding factor for investing (time/money) into social media (SM) postings should be directly correlated to where your buying audience is.
 If your prospect audience isn't likely to be on SM, spend your marketing resources where you’re likely to gain a lead.
 That said, pay-per-click advertising on social media could be targeted to find people with interest in what you sell (service or product).
 There’s huge market potential in social media advertising, don’t wait until people find your SM page – reach out to them actively through targeted social media marketing (SMM).

-Q: Is Advertising on Google AdWords And Facebook Expensive?
+Q: Is Advertising on Google Ads (AdWords) Expensive?

 A: It doesn’t have to be.
 “Expensive” however, is a subjective term – what’s costly to some is affordable to others.
-As an example – a daily budget of $3-$5 is a great starting point for most small businesses.
+As an example – a daily budget of just $5 is a great starting point for many small businesses.
 Few advertising firms work with smaller budgets like that, but we do!

 The typical business will see the greatest amount of website traffic from Search Engines (non-paid/organic traffic), Paid Search Advertising, Referral Traffic (citations), Paid Social Media Advertising, and Content Marketing (which includes social media) – in that order.